-Temperature changes significantly affected the measurements and provided a challenge in the deployment of the sensor network.
+430 Temperature changes significantly affected the measurements and provided a challenge in the deployment of the sensor network.
 Development of robust enclosures or deployment in locations that have stable or controlled temperature is needed.

-- 510 Alternatively, the environmental compensation developedused by DST the Observair sensors was observedseen to reduce the effect of changes in temperature.
-Due to the unfortunate circumstances changes.
-Unfortunately, the Observair sensors are not being produced as of DSTs untimely cease the end of operations2023.
-Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in Caubel, Cados and Kirchstetter et al. (2018) could be applied to as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a - 515 solution to the temperature artifacts.
-Please note that in the publication Caubel et al. (2018) the name Aerosol Black Carbon Detector (ABCD) is used, which is the academic prototype of the Observair sensor.

-The wind analysis shows the potential of It was observed that a dense sensor network could be utilized in sourceapportionment of BC in urban areas.
-This allows the identification of major sources of combustion-based particles or areas and times where the particles are especially prevalent.
+Alternatively, the environmental compensation developed by DST was observed to reduce the effect of changes in temperature.
+Due to the unfortunate circumstances of DSTs untimely cease of operations a suggestion is made that the environmental compensation outlined in Caubel, Cados and Kirchstetter (2018) could be applied to measurement data via post-processing or implemented to other sensors by manufacturers as a solution to the temperature artifacts.
+435 allows the identification of major sources of combustion-based particles or areas and times where the particles are especially prevalent.
 This information can be used in the urban planning, emission regulations, policy making and emission mitigation for such areas to reduce adverse impacts of BC.